jakestanley/golang-civclone/Readme.md

 you start as a single neolithic village consisting of a few villagers

-## goal
+## win conditions

-you have to build a rocket to go to space
+- launch a supership to colonise distant worlds

 ## mechanics